Who Was William Shakespeare?

-They contend that Stratford's New Grammar School curriculum of Latin and the classics could have provided a good foundation for literary writers.
-Supporters of Shakespeare's authorship argue that the lack of evidence about Shakespeare's life doesn't mean his life didn't exist.
+They contend that King’s New School in Stratford had a curriculum of Latin and the classics could have provided a good foundation for literary writers.
+Supporters of Shakespeare’s authorship argue that the lack of evidence about Shakespeare’s life doesn’t mean his life didn’t exist.
 They point to evidence that displays his name on the title pages of published poems and plays.

 Royal records from 1601 show that Shakespeare was recognized as a member of the King’s Men theater company and a Groom of the Chamber by the court of King James I, where the company performed seven of Shakespeare’s plays.